Abhi-coder-crypto/PLOT/replit.md

 ## Overview

 This is a full-featured Plot Management CRM web application designed for real estate businesses to manage leads, salespersons, projects, plots, bookings, and payments.
-The application features a modern, beautiful UI with a blue-gold color scheme, glassmorphism effects, and smooth animations using Framer Motion.
+The application features a modern, beautiful UI with a blue-gold color scheme and glassmorphism effects.
 It supports role-based access control with Admin and Salesperson roles, providing different dashboards and capabilities for each user type.

+## Recent Changes (October 2025)

+- **Removed Page Animations**: All fade and transition animations have been removed from page/module switching for instant navigation
+- **Updated Rating Categories**: Lead ratings changed from "Hot/Warm/Cold" to "Urgent/Intermediate/Low" throughout the application
+- **Enhanced Lead Management**: Added View and Edit buttons to Lead Management module with full CRUD functionality
+- **Secure MongoDB Connection**: MongoDB URI now stored securely in Replit Secrets instead of hardcoded values

 ## User Preferences